Tom Rolt (locomotive): Talyllyn Railway

 The gauge Talyllyn Railway in Wales experienced a significant growth in passenger numbers in the late 1960s, and sought additional motive power to handle the extra traffic.
 The railway's unusual gauge meant there were no second-hand steam locomotives available to purchase.
 In 1969 the railway purchased one of the Bord na Móna's Barclay locomotives with the intention of regauging it.
 The locomotive was unofficially named Irish Pete.

 The project to convert Irish Pete did not happen and the locomotive remained in storage at Tywyn.
 In the late 1980s, work started to build a new locomotive using the boiler, driving wheels, cylinders and other parts from Irish Pete.
 New frames were manufactured by the Talyllyn Railway in 1971.
 This work was done at the railway's own works at Pendre and was completed in 1991.

-The newly built locomotive was named Tom Rolt after the author L. T. C. Rolt who inspired the Talyllyn's preservation.
+Upon its rebuild, a formal vote was held by the society's members to give the newly built locomotive a name.
+The candidates on the final voting sheet were Cadair Idris after a nearby mountain, Earl of Northesk after the preservation society's original president, Nant Gwernol after the local valley, Irish Pete, Prince William and Tom Rolt after the author L. T. C. Rolt who had inspired and led the Talyllyn's preservation.
+Unlike before, a system of transferrable votes was utilized and Tom Rolt won the vote; the locomotive being officially christened on 6 May 1991 after being tested three days earlier.

 As of 2025, Tom Rolt is running in the standard Talyllyn Railway livery of deep bronze green lined with black borders and yellow lining.
+To date, it has never left the Tallylyn Railway to visit other narrow gauge lines.